PART I.

 and the golf balls just wouldn’t fit.

-Dad emptied the box, but filled me, understand
+Dad emptied the box, then filled me, understand

 with the exact right shape of his spirit.